gunvir103/exodrive/redis.md

 # Redis Integration Strategy for Exodrive

-> **Status:** Draft · Last updated {{DATE}}
+> **Status:** Partially Implemented · Last updated December 13, 2024
 >
-> Redis will be introduced as a *multi-purpose edge cache & coordination layer* that complements Supabase Postgres.
+> Redis has been introduced as a *multi-purpose edge cache & coordination layer* that complements Supabase Postgres.
 This document lists the concrete use-cases, expected performance gains, and operational considerations.

 ---